jcwashington/Note-Taker/README.md

   Technologies Utilized:
   Express.js, Javascript, HTML, Bootstrap 5, npm uuid package.

+  To navigate straight to the Heroku app ==> [JCWashington-Note-Taker on Heroku](https://jcwashington-note-taker.herokuapp.com/).

   Challenges and Future Developement Opportunities:
   One thing I tried to keep in mind when developing this application is seperating the routes and Javascript files to make the code easy to navigate.
 This is ideal.
 In the future I will hopefully be adding some unit tests, and possibly updating to a more custom looking UI.